DevCrewHub/helpDesk-backend/README.md

 - Agent can view tickets assigned to them
 - Agent can update ticket status (ASSIGNED → INPROGRESS → RESOLVED)
 - Customer can update ticket status (any status → CLOSED, RESOLVED → ASSIGNED)
+- Customer can update the priority of their open tickets

 ## Technologies Used
 - Java 17+